 On December 30, 2010 Little League International issued a moratorium on composite bats from the Majors Division on down.
 Since then, there has been an incredible amount of confusion regarding what bats are and are not legal.
 Even the umpires get confused sometimes looking at various bats trying to determine their legality.

-In an effort to make things simpler for teams, players, and parents, the PBI Baseball League will once again follow the Little League bat regulations for the 2013 spring season at the 40/60, 46/60, 50/70 and 60/90 field levels covering the age levels from 8U through 14U.
+In an effort to make things simpler for teams, players, and parents, the PBI Baseball League follows the Little League bat regulations at the 40/60, 46/60, 50/70 and 60/90 field levels covering the age levels from 8U through 14U.

 ALL 50/70 divisions (11U through 13U) & ALL 60/90 divisions at the 13U and 14U levels – Players at these levels may use non-wood bats with a 2 1/4″ barrel, but those bats must meet all approved Little League guidelines as per above.
 All non-wood 2 5/8″ composite barrel bats must meet the BBCOR -3 standard.
 All non-wood 2 5/8″ non-composite barrel bats may be any drop.